 When the final bell rang at Kisatchie School in East Natchitoches Parish back in 1962, “a way of life and a way of education had come to an end,” according to Rickey Robertson, a local historian who has personal ties to the school (his mother was educated there and later became an educator herself for over three decades).

 The old Kisatchie School building, where students learned and teachers taught for 40 years, is still standing.
+Teachers who were amazing at teaching students about history, write synonyms in English, Math, and other subjects and were always looked up to.
 I visit it once in a while and I never cease to have a sinking feeling that each time I see it standing could be the last time I see it standing.
 Don’t get me wrong… I have not heard it is in any danger of being torn down… It’s just a feeling a get.

 On the outside, the old school actually looks pretty darned good for its age.
 I mean it is almost a hundred years old, and that’s pretty old for an abandoned school building and only very scattered volunteer help and donations to help keep it up.

 The school building, along with the grounds and the gym which stands a few yards west of the school, were all donated several years ago by the Natchitoches Parish School Board to the Kisatchie Community Center Association.
 The group has helped keep the building alive, using volunteer labor and funds for window coverings placed over the old broken windows which had been contributing to the deterioration of the building.

 With these window coverings, the building has kind of an artsy look that attracts attention from areas far and wide.
 If you look on popular photo sharing websites such as Flickr, you can find quite a few photos posted of Kisatchie School by people all over the country.

 For a little more history on the school, check out this article written by Rickey Robertson for Stephen F. Austin University in Nacogdoches, Texas: